MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

     df = df.withColumn("CustomerName", when((col("CustomerName").isNull() | (col("CustomerName")=="")),lit("Unknown")).otherwise(col("CustomerName")))
     ```

-    The first line of the code you ran imports the necessary functions from PySpark.
+    The first line of the code imports the necessary functions from PySpark.
 You're then adding new columns to the dataframe so you can track the source file name, whether the order was flagged as being a before the fiscal year of interest, and when the row was created and modified.

     You're also adding columns for the CustomerID and ItemID, which will be populated later.

     Finally, you're updating the CustomerName column to "Unknown" if it's null or empty.

-7. Run the cell to execute the code using the **&#9655;** (*Run cell*) button.
+7. Run the cell to execute the code using the ****&#9655;** (*Run cell*)** button.

-8. Next, you'll use SparkSQL to create your cleaned-up dataframe as a new table called sales_silver in the sales database using Delta Lake format.
+8. Next, you'll use SparkSQL to create your cleaned-up dataframe as a new table called **sales_silver** in the sales database using Delta Lake format.
 Create a new code block and add the following code to the cell:

     ```python
      %%sql